cosminbucur/project-management/README.md

 - configure Extensions > Manage extensions > LiveReload > Details

       Allow access to file URLs
+      Allow access on all sites
+      Click icon to enable

 - make change and recompile page